-It all started when I was around 7 years old and I noted in class that I was stuck in my words more often.
+It all started when I was around 7 years old and I noted in class that I was more often stuck in my words.
 This became worse and I went to speech therapy.
 This helped me during primary school with accepting my stutter, but when I went to secondary school my thoughts and struggles with and around stuttering became very bad again.
 I tried to hide it, but this didn’t work if I had to do a presentation or had to read in class.
 I didn’t know other people with whom I could share my struggles and thoughts, back then.
 So, I felt lonely in my situation… During secondary school, I tried to skip language classes, because I didn’t want to speak in class.
 ‘Luckily’ I was good at math and so after secondary

 After my bachelor’s studies, I wanted to step out of my comfort zone.
 So, I moved to Belgium (to the city Ghent) into a house with 30 international students.
 Here I had to speak English all day.
 This helped me with the first steps of coming further out of my comfort zone.
 After one year in Belgium I studied a year in Sweden and did some Swedish language classes (which was again a big step for me) and my English improved as well.